 Some five or six news outlets were the only people on hand, milling about in the parking lot, waiting for a presser that didn’t seem to be happening.

-Another message sent me five miles east to Butler Memorial Hospital, where Trump had been taken from his rally.
+Another message sent me five miles east to Butler Memorial Hospital, which received Trump after the shooting.
 There was even less going on here than at the PD.
 When one of the two security guards keeping reporters away from the hospital entrance departed, the other told me Trump left an hour ago.
-But they couldn’t, or wouldn’t, go on record, which made the information basically useless to me.
+But they couldn’t, or wouldn’t, go on record, which made the information all but useless to me.

 At 11:20, Christine texted that the presser was back on, for 11:45.
-I drove back through Butler at a reasonable speed and arrived at the PD to find the media’s ranks had swollen with the reporters covering the rally who had been stuck at the fairgrounds, as well those, like me, who flocked to Butler when shots rang out five hours ago.
+I drove back through Butler at a reasonable speed and arrived at the PD to find the media’s ranks had swollen with reporters who had been covering the rally and stuck at the fairgrounds, as well more reporters, like me, who flocked to Butler when shots rang out five hours ago.

 Saturday, 11:52 PM